dkos23/daw-projects-dashboard/README.md

 This project contains both a frontend dashboard to visualize DAW project data and a backend for searching project files on the local filesystem.
 And more features.

-This dashboard displays all your DAW project files along with their tempo, modified date, samples used.
+This dashboard displays all your DAW project files along with their tempo, modified date, rootNote-Scale, path and tracks used.

 CSV export feature, and TreeView of found directory structure.

+## Installation

+build created dist setup .exe and a portable .exe

 ## Structure